pkardas/notes/books/python-architecture-patterns/notes.md

 The bootstrap is also good as a place to provide sensible default configuration for your adapters, and as a single place to override those adapters with fakes for your tests.

+## Epilogue

+Making complex changes to a system is often an easier sell if you link it to feature work.
+Perhaps you are launching a new product or opening your service to new markets?
+This is the right time to spend engineering resources on fixing the foundations.
+With a six-month project to deliver, it is easier to make the argument for three weeks of cleanup work.

+The Strangler Fig pattern involves creating a new system around the edges of an old system, while keeping it running.
+Bits of old functionality are gradually intercepted and replaced, until the old system is left doing nothing at all and can be switched off.

+Focus on a specific problem and ask yourself how you can put the relevant ideas to use, perhaps in an initially limited and imperfect fashion.

+Reliable messaging is hard: Redis pub/sub is not reliable and should not be used as a general-purpose messaging tool.

+We explicitly choose small, focused transactions that can fail independently.

+## Appendix

+- Entity - A domain object whose attributes may change but that has a recognizable identity over time.
+- Value object - An immutable domain object whose attributes entirely define it.
+It is fungible with other identical objects.
+- Aggregate - Cluster of associated objects that we treat as a unit for the purpose of data changes.
+Defines and enforces a consistency boundary.
+- Event - Represents something that happened.
+- Command - Represents a job the system should perform.
+- Unit of work - Abstraction around data integrity.
+Each unit of work represents an atomic update.
+Makes repository available.
+Tracks new events on retrieved aggregates.
+- Repository - Abstraction around persistent storage.
+Each aggregate has its own repository.

+Docker: Mounting our source and test code as `volumes` means we don;t need to rebuild our containers every time we make a code change.

+Postel's Law (robustness principle):

+> Be liberal in what you accept, and conservative in what you emit

+Tolerant Reader Pattern: Validate as little as possible.
+Read only the fields you need, and don't overspecify their contents.
+This will help your system stay robust when other systems change over time.
+Resist the temptation to share message definitions between systems: instead make it easy to define the data you depend on.

+If you are in change of an API that is open to the public on the big bad internet, there might be good reasons to be more conservative about what inputs you allow.

+If validation is needed, do it at the edge of the system in order to avoid polluting domain model.
+Bear in mind that invalid data wandering through your system is a time bomb, the deeper it gets, the more damage it can do.